ryansheehy0/RS_Cheat_Sheets/Data_Structures/graphs.md

 - Products to recommend - Products are nodes and edges are which products are associated with one another.
 - Peer to peer networks
 	- Download the most from the closest computers who have the file you want using BFS.
+- Euler circuit
+	- Path that goes through all edges.
+Can't go through an edge twice.
+Can go through nodes twice.
+	- Degree of nodes needs to be even.
+- Hamilton Cycle
+	- Path that visits every place once.
+	- No efficient algo.
+- Traveling sales person problem
+- Floyd's algo